YouTube

 Load video

-It is true that the votes from ex-Soviet countries played a significant role in Azerbaijan’s success at the Eurovision Song Contest.
-However, it is also important to note that the country has consistently presented modern and high-quality performances that showcase their unique cultural identity.
-Despite the use of English as the primary language, the songs often incorporate elements of Azeri culture, thanks in part to collaborations with international composers.
-In fact, Azerbaijan’s entry in 2011, “Running Scared” by Ell & Nikki, won the competition.
-The country’s hosting of the event in 2012 in the impressive Crystal Hall, which was specially built for the occasion, was a major achievement supported by the highest levels of government.
-The ESC in Baku was also noteworthy for being the most south-eastern edition of the contest to date, and its stunning visual spectacle remains a fond memory for many people.
+While votes from ex-Soviet countries have contributed to Azerbaijan’s success in the Eurovision Song Contest, it’s essential to recognize the country’s consistent delivery of modern and high-quality performances that reflect its unique cultural identity.
+Despite the predominant use of English in their entries, Azerbaijani songs often incorporate elements of Azeri culture, thanks to collaborations with international composers.
+A prime example is Azerbaijan’s victory in 2011 with „Running Scared“ by Ell & Nikki.
+Furthermore, hosting the event in 2012 at the magnificent Crystal Hall, specially constructed for the occasion, was a significant achievement backed by the highest levels of government.
+The Eurovision Song Contest in Baku was notable for being the most south-eastern edition of the contest to date, and its visually stunning spectacle remains a cherished memory for many.

 Biggest successes